-For this blog, one of our render wranglers Mark is taking inspiration from 3D art from across the internet, and will work through a couple of MASH workflows to demonstrate its potential, and how easy it can be to use.
+For this blog, Mark is taking inspiration from 3D art from across the internet, and will work through a couple of MASH workflows to demonstrate its potential, and how easy it can be to use.

 For starters, here’s “Flower Girl” by Jean-Michel Bihorel, which looks perfect for trying out some procedural networking.

 Let’s start with a simple object that we want to replicate, I’ve chosen to create a butterfly.
 This will form the basis of our MASH network.